-One person became eligible for this benefit during a prior fiscal year.
-This benefit has been suspended due to the rehiring of this person.
+One person became eligible for this benefit during the prior fiscal year.
+The cost of this benefit during the current fiscal year was \$5,970.00.
 As required by GASB 45 the City will be required to include in its financial statements, starting June 30, 2010, an actuarily computed amount of its unfunded obligation as a current and prior adjustment.